 Count My Cupcakes 1, 2, 3 by Joyce Wan features rhymes that count down from five cupcakes to one, and back again.
 Squishy touch-and-feel cupcakes help make this board book a sensory delight for your baby.

-My Rainbow Surprise by Amy E. Sklansky is a magical book bursting with shiny colors and eye-catching illustrations your baby will love; plus, this chunky board book is in the shape of an actual rainbow, perfect for your baby's little hands to hold and carry around.
+My Rainbow Surprise by Amy E. Sklansky is a magical book bursting with shiny colors and eye-catching illustrations your baby will love.
+It comes in the shape of an actual rainbow, perfect for your baby's little hands to hold and carry around.

 With 64 different animals to find, your little one will have a blast searching for chickens on a farm and fish in the ocean in Amazing Animals: A Spin and Spot Book by Liz Charlesworth., an interactive board book that introduces your baby to the entire animal kingdom.

 2. Rhythm, Rhyming, or Repeated Text Books

 Ten Tiny Toes by Caroline Jayne Church provides a spin on the classic "Head, Shoulders, Knees, and Toes" with a heartwarming rhyming story featuring adorable illustrations.